Koriza274/sign_language_interpreter_front-end/README.md

 This is the front-end repo.
 See the back-end repo [here](https://github.com/Koriza274/sign_language_interpreter).
 This readme file covers the whole project.

+The repo for word recognition that is used in this front-end is [here](https://github.com/Koriza274/asl_words_interpreter).

 ## Table of Contents

 1. [Features](#features)